Umbrella (song): Legacy

-"Umbrella" is widely acknowledged as the song that propelled Rihanna from rising pop act into superstardom and transformed her into a "fully fledged sex symbol" and a pop icon, with some music journalists considering it to be her signature song.
-"Umbrella" marked the first time Rihanna transitioned from the "girl next door" persona of her first two albums for an "edgy, sexier" look, which triggered her image evolution for her subsequent albums.
+"Umbrella" is widely acknowledged as the song that propelled Rihanna from rising pop act into superstardom and transformed her into a "fully fledged sex symbol" and a pop icon.
+It marked her switch from the "girl next door" persona of her first two albums to the "edgy, sexier" look of her subsequent albums.
+Some music journalists consider it to be her signature song.
 In his book The Song Machine: Inside the Hit Factory, John Seabrook wrote: Two albums into her career, it still wasn't clear who Rihanna was.
 To her detractors, and there were many, she was just another wannabe-yoncé who sang through her nose and couldn't really dance.
-To prove them wrong, she needed a song that would define her as an artist. [...]
-Eleven rhythmic syllables, "umbrella-ella-ella-eh-eh-eh," did what the two previous albums together had not done: they defined Rihanna as an artist. [...]
-"Umbrella" marked the arrival of something new in pop: a digital icon.
+To prove them wrong, she needed a song that would define her as an artist....Eleven rhythmic syllables, "umbrella-ella-ella-eh-eh-eh," did what the two previous albums together had not done: they defined Rihanna as an artist...."Umbrella" marked the arrival of something new in pop: a digital icon.
 In the rock era, when the album was the standard unit of recorded music, listeners had ten or twelve songs to get to know the artist, but in the singles-oriented world of today, the artist has only three or four minutes to put their personality across, and at that Rihanna would prove to be without peer.